Former sales manager secures injunction against pet food supplier

 The statements add that Mr Flannery was sacked after “a lengthy investigation into financial irregularities” within the office where he worked.

-Mr Flannery’s counsel Margaret Nerny SC told the High Court on Monday that the statements are “defamatory” of her client, who had worked very hard on behalf of the company during his tenure.
+Mr Flannery’s counsel Margaret Nerney SC told the High Court on Monday that the statements are “defamatory” of her client, who had worked very hard on behalf of the company during his tenure.

 Mr Flannery claims the statements are an attempt to destroy his reputation in order to distract from the defendant’s own financial irregularities and shortcomings.